Blaine Robison, M.A.

 In the Tanakh YHVH is the One who speaks for Elohim, and in this agency role YHVH did the creating (Gen 2:4; Ex 20:11; 31:17; 1Chr 16:26; Ps 96:5).
 The direct address of "You ADONAI" is not in the current Hebrew text of verse 25, but the direct address to YHVH is found in verse 1 and 12.
 The presence of the address in the LXX suggests that it was in the Hebrew text in the first century and was later removed, perhaps because of Paul's application to Yeshua.

-of the: Grk. ho, definite article. earth: Grk. gē can mean soil (as in receiving seed), the ground, land as contrasted with the sea, and the earth in contrast to heaven.
-The last meaning is intended here.
+of the earth: Grk. ho gē , land, soil or earth, and here refers to the planet earth in contrast to heaven.
 The LXX uses gē more than 2,000 times and translates the Heb. word erets (SH-776), first in Genesis 1:1 (DNTT 1:517).
-In the Tanakh erets designates either (a) the earth in a cosmological sense, or (b) "the land" in the sense of a specific territorial area, primarily the Land of Israel (BDB 75).
+In the Hebrew text of this verse erets designates the earth in a cosmological sense (BDB 75).
 The formless body of water called "earth" was created on Day One, which also included creation of light (Gen 1:2-5).
 The dry land called "earth" was created on Day Three (Gen 1:9-12).

 The verbal clause "you laid a foundation of the earth" emphasizes the creation of a solid structural design of the planet, which would require an intelligent mind to construct.
 The noun themelios (for Heb. mosadah, SH-4146), is used for the "foundations" of the earth (2Sam 22:16; Ps 18:15; Isa 24:18; Jer 31:37; Mic 6:2).
 The earth is not a haphazard collection of elements or minerals.
 Such structure could not possibly come into being by chance or cosmic explosion.
 Scientists generally describe the internal structure of the earth as layered in a series of spherical shells.
 See a summary and artistic rendering here.